 The Kroger Co.
 Go Fresh & Local, Supplier Accelerator Summit is evaluating applications based on 5 identified regions across the United States.
-15 finalists will be selected to present in person at our 2021 The Kroger Co.
-Go Fresh & Local, Supplier Accelerator Summit hosted in Cincinnati, Ohio, in August.
+15 finalists will be selected to present in person at our 2023 The Kroger Co.
+Go Fresh & Local, Supplier Accelerator Summit hosted in Cincinnati, Ohio, on August 16th and 17th.

 Region 1: QFC, Fred Meyer, Ralphs and Food 4 Less

 Region 2: Fry’s, Smith’s, King Soopers, City Market and Dillon’s

 Region 3: Kroger Houston, Kroger Dallas, Kroger Delta, and Kroger Nashville

 Region 4: Mariano’s, Metro Market, Pick n Save, Kroger Central, Kroger Michigan, Kroger Columbus

 Region 5: Kroger Atlanta, Kroger Mid-Atlantic, Kroger Louisville, Harris Teeter and Kroger Cincinnati